-By using a proper breast shield suitable with your nipple size, you have a better chance to increase your pumping output (talk about 20% increase or even more).
+By using a proper flange size suitable for your nipple, you have a better chance to increase your pumping output (talk about 20% increase or even more).

 - Click here to read more about how to choose your breast shield size (includes: case studies from mothers who have done this).

-This is very important to do since massaging your breast helps the milk flowing out faster and consequently, your breast will be emptied faster.
+This is very important to do since massaging your breast helps the milk flow out faster and consequently, your breast will be emptied faster.

 If you haven't tried this trick, try it.